pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

 | "Tell me a joke" | Redirects to business questions |
 | "What's the weather?" | Redirects to business questions |

-The agent will respond: *"I can only help with questions about Gamma Communications business data.
+The agent will respond: *"I can only help with questions about Snowmobile Telco business data.
 For example, you could ask about sales performance, revenue by product, network uptime, or competitive analysis."*